Frequently Asked Questions

 WHAT IS THE COST OF RENOVATIONS?

 After a thorough analysis, the budget is estimated to be $5 million, which will be funded primarily through a 20-year bond on the May 2022 ballot.
-The annual cost for an individual owning a home with a $100,000 taxable value is approximately $35 a year.
+Interest rates cannot be secured until the issue passes, but at the time of this publication, the annual cost for an individual owning a home with a $100,000 taxable value is approximately $40 per year.

 ARE THERE ADDITIONAL OPPORTUNITIES TO FINANCIALLY SUPPORT THESE EFFORTS?